Assistant Professor of Sociology

 Gender, Family, and Sexuality; Quantitative Methods; Interpersonal Relationships; Romantic Partner Selection; Race, Segregation, and Homophily; Body-Image; Aging and Older-Age Dating

-McClintock’s research primarily focuses on gender and inequality in the context of romantic and sexual relationships, particularly in partner selection and in negotiated outcomes within established relationships.
-In addition to studying inequality within romantic partnerships, her research also addresses how intimate relationships reflect, perpetuate, and potentially alter broader, societal patterns of gender, class, age, and racial inequality.
-Recent papers appear in Journal of Marriage and Family, Population and Development Review, and Biodemography and Social Biology.
-Her other research and publications focus on body image and weight self-concept as well as on the competing roles of marriage and same-sex friendship in men’s expression of masculinity.
+Elizabeth McClintock’s research focuses on gender and inequality in the context of romantic and sexual relationships, particularly in partner selection and in negotiated outcomes within established relationships.
+Recent work has addressed the “trophy wife” stereotype that pretty women marry high-status men and has examined the romantic and relational consequences or working in an occupation predominated by the other gender.
+In addition to studying inequality within romantic partnerships, her research also addresses how intimate relationships reflect, perpetuate, and potentially alter broader patterns of gender, class, age, and racial inequality.
+Recent and forthcoming articles appear in Journal of Marriage and Family, Population and Development Review, Biodemography and Social Biology, and American Sociological Review.

 Phone: (574) 631-5218